vagrawal/gsoc-progress/vagrawal/progress.md

 # 7 July

 Made quite some progress in LM.
 Unfortunately, not much to commit.
 I will very likely make things work by tomorrow.

+# 8 July

+Made basic skeleton for LM.
+It is taking so much time to complete this part due to many small things.
+Tensorflow is causing big problems.
+Hopefully I will come up with working model by tomorrow.

+I also took quite some time to understand various methods of decoding.
+If the model uses CTC, I could simply reuse the other tools completely by dumping FST and composing to the grammar and finding best path.
+In using attention, as the outputs depends on what is commited previously, so I have to use online LM.